Current Exhibits

 Corps of Engineers Diving Suit

-The Mark V diving suit, used to perform maintenance on our nation’s dams and was used as late as the 1980’s.
-Guests can view the air hose that attached to the 65-pound helmet.
-Also included in the display is a pair of brass shoes used to stabilize a diver in the “pitch-black” darkness of a muddy river.
-Divers today use modern scuba diving gear making any diving operation more efficient and safer.
-Donated by the US Army Corps of Engineers.
+The Corps of Engineers Mark V diving suit was utilized for maintenance work on our nation's dams until the 1980s.
+Guests can observe the air hose connected to the 65-pound helmet, which was a crucial part of the suit.
+Also on display are a pair of brass shoes designed to stabilize divers in the "pitch black" darkness of muddy river waters.
+Today, divers use modern scuba gear, making diving operations more efficient and safe.
+Suit was donated by the US Army Corps of Engineers.